 In essence the hex bar is a combination of the squat and the deadlift without the toughest points of either of the movements.
 The third thing is that it’s easier to maintain grip as the hex bar doesn’t want to roll out of your hands like a regular deadlift.

-We hope you enjoyed reading about these free weight exercises for seniors.
+I hope you enjoyed reading about these free weight exercises for seniors.
 If you don’t have existing mobility or joint issues, free weight training done correctly can be supreme compared to machines.
-We encourage you to try it with the supervision of a trained specialist.
+I encourage you to try them with the supervision of a trained coach to avoid injuries or bad form.

 You can improve your strength, coordination, mobility, bone health and balance with just few movements done couple times a week.
 There is no better investment in your health than that.
 Just remember to be careful and take it easy and listen to your body.

-If you wish to learn more about strength training for seniors, please bookmark this site and subscribe to our newsletter.
+If you wish to learn more about strength training for seniors, please bookmark my site and subscribe to my newsletter.
 If you have any questions, don’t hesitate to ask in the comments section below!